MorphiaOrg/morphia/docs/reference/content/guides/aggregation.md

 The `options` reference passed to `out()` above is an instance of [`AggregationOptions`] (http://api.mongodb.org/java/3.0/com/mongodb/AggregationOptions.html).
 There are a handful options here but there's one that deserves some extra attention.
-As mentioned, the aggregation pipeline, by default, returns everything "inline" but as of MongoDB 2.6 you can tell the aggregation engine to return a cursor instead.
+As mentioned, the aggregation pipeline, by default, returns everything "inline" but as of MongoDB 2.6 you can tell the aggregation framework to return a cursor instead.
 This is what the value of [AggregationOptions#getOutputMode()](http://api.mongodb
 .org/java/3.0/com/mongodb/AggregationOptions.html#getOutputMode--) determines.
 The default value is to return them inline but it can be configured to return a cursor instead which means that your result size can be much larger than 16MB.
 The options can also be configured to update the batch size or to set the time out threshold after which an aggregation will fail.
-It is also possible to tell the aggregation engine to use disk space which allows, among other things, sorting of larger datasets than what can fit in to memory on the server.
+It is also possible to tell the aggregation framework to use disk space which allows, among other things, sorting of larger datasets than what can fit in to memory on the server.

 ### $out